Millions of adults and children have food allergies, and the number is growing. Some of those people are allergic to raw or cooked corn.

 - Anaphylaxis, a serious condition that makes it hard or impossible to breathe and can cause death

-Even though corn allergy is rare, a reaction can be severe.
+Even though corn allergy is rare, a reaction is almost immediate and can be severe.
 If you think you might be allergic to corn, see your doctor.
 You may need to see a specialist called an allergist.

 Is It a Corn Allergy?